- 1 Are you planning to BUILD a new HOUSE in Bangalore?

-Also, make sure that you build a House that is as per plan sanction provided by BBMP or BDA or any other authority.
+Also, make sure that you build a house that is as per plan sanction provided by BBMP or BDA or any other authority.

 As having building violations will rise to future troubles once Akrama sakrama bill is passed or implemented which will result in hefty fines or cases

-Building a House as per Bylaws has many advantages are many like Not only is it hassle free but in the long term it may turn out to be safer.
+Building a House as per Bylaws has many advantages are many like Not only is it hassle-free but in the long term it may turn out to be safer.

-With the various setbacks on all sides leading to better ventilation and natural light also it would help in fire prevention/control, safety from electrical wires, drains etc.
+With the various setbacks on all sides leading to better ventilation and natural light also it would help in fire prevention/control, safety from electrical wires, drains, etc.

 Hiring Architects for House Construction in Bangalore?

 This is the most crucial aspect in the entire house construction process in Bangalore is to appoint a professional Architect for designing and handling the project from start to completion.
-An Architect is a right guide for any project making sure that his/her Dream Hosue is built.
+An Architect is the right guide for any project making sure that his/her Dream Hosue is built.

 Choosing the right architects, are also essential for a successful project.
-If you are thinking of building a House, don’t cut corners at the wrong places by trying to avoid Architect services for house plans and supervision.
+If you are thinking of building a house, don’t cut corners at the wrong places by trying to avoid Architect services for house plans and supervision.

 IMPORTANCE OF AN ARCHITECT:

 An Architect brings as much value to a house as they do to large complexes or flats.
-He will do site studies, help secure planning and zoning approvals, execute an assortment of other pre-design jobs, make approval plans, sanction plans and working drawings.
+He will do site studies, help secure planning and zoning approvals, execute an assortment of other pre-design jobs, make approval plans, sanction plans, and working drawings.